uhop/stream-json/README.md

 ## Apendix A: tokens

-`Parser` produces a stream of tokens cortesy of [parser-toolkit](http://github.com/uhop/parser-toolkit).
-While normally user should use `Streamer` to convert them to a much simpler JSON-aware event stream, in some cases it can be advantageous to deal with raw tokens.
+`Parser`, `AltParser`, and `ClassicParser` produce a stream of tokens cortesy of [parser-toolkit](http://github.com/uhop/parser-toolkit).
+While normally user should use `Streamer` to convert them to a much simpler JSON-aware event stream, or use `Combo` directly, in some cases it can be advantageous to deal with raw tokens.

 Each token is an object with following properties: